Social Media and Your Family

-“It’s important to make the discussion a positive experience,” Deflin says.
-“It's about giving children a sense of digital empowerment, autonomy, and educating them on the ability they have to influence and craft their future through their social media engagement.”
+It’s important to make the discussion a positive experience.
+It's about giving children a sense of digital empowerment, autonomy, and educating them on the ability they have to influence and craft their future through their social media engagement.

 Families and children need to consider their personal information as property, and work toward gaining autonomy from major companies that are working steadily to compile everyone’s personal information and benefit from it.
 This includes both search engines and social media platforms, which collect browsing, shopping, geolocation, and other personal details from users.
-Autonomy and ownership will be key for all families.

-As Allred notes, the younger generation likely understands their social profiles will be considered when applying to schools, as well as future job opportunities, but they may not know to what extent their online identity can actually influence the outcome of the process.
+As Wesley notes, the younger generation likely understands their social profiles will be considered when applying to schools, as well as future job opportunities, but they may not know to what extent their online identity can actually influence the outcome of the process.
 Regardless, parents should not use the conversation to scare or intimidate, but rather to educate and empower.

-“It’s about helping them understand the power they have to create an identity that is consistent with who they want to be, and how they want the world to see them,” Deflin says.
+It’s about helping them understand the power they have to create an identity that is consistent with who they want to be, and how they want the world to see them.

 Once your family has created a social media policy, the next step is making sure everyone follows it.
 These suggestions for maintaining privacy and monitoring online activity could help.
-“It’s one thing to create rules, but enforcing them is another matter,” says Allred.
+“It’s one thing to create rules, but enforcing them is another matter,” says Wesley.
 “When kids and teens understand the rationale behind the rules in your social media policy, they’re more likely to follow them.
 That’s why transparency and communication are so important.
 When the rising generation feels like they’re part of the decision-making process, there’s a greater buy-in than if they are merely told what to do.
 That’s when rules can feel punitive.”

-“The family domain is the most effective driver at creating change for the digital age within families,” says Deflin.
-“Setting it up and using it puts a stake in the ground, and creates accountability and standards.
-It can also become the most consistent reinforcer of those standards, through everyday use.”
+The family domain is the most effective driver at creating change for the digital age within families.
+Setting it up and using it puts a stake in the ground, and creates accountability and standards.
+It can also become the most consistent reinforcer of those standards, through everyday use.
 Having a family domain doesn’t mean each family member can’t also have an e-mail address for other matters, but having a private online space can help give everyone a sense of ownership about personal family matters.

 As the digital landscape continues to evolve, the way your family relates to it will also have to change.
 But by instilling online awareness early on, you can help make sure that your children’s reputations—and your family’s—remain intact.